You share, we take care !

-The ambition of the Netherlands is to achieve 100% open access by 2020.
+The ambition of the Netherlands is to achieve 100% open access.
 Agreements have been made with many publishers about open access publishing.
-Unfortunately, this is not possible for all types of publications or journals.
+Unfortunately, this is not yet possible for all types of publications or journals.
 However, Dutch copyright law offers an alternative.

 Conditions for participation